GopnikRobinHood/Maria/README.md

 # Maria

 New Web project called Maria.
-It consists of a MongoDB database and will be deployed to Heroku.
-The images shown are stored in a database as encoded string.
+It consists of a MongoDB database and is  deployed on Heroku.

 ## To Do:

-* just import users once.
-Send users to inititiate Passport and send users to the middelware 'checkRole' -> minimize amount of times the DB is used
-* add roles
+* add roles for all users
 * create admin page
+* give user roles
 * log site activity
 * finish css